Vaccines and pharmaceuticals

 World's largest vaccine company, they also make pharmaceuticals and consumer healthcare products.
 Previously known as Sanofi-Aventis.

-This company received an S&P Global ESG Score of 82/100 in the Pharmaceuticals category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 84/100 in the Pharmaceuticals category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 This company is listed as having best practice on a report card on lesbian, gay, bisexual and transgender equality in corporate America.